jeffThompson/PhysicalComputing/Week03_Buttons/Demos/04-CapacitiveButtons.md

 This one is a pretty cool hack!
 If you watch the raw value from the sensor while touching it very carefully, you will see the numbers get larger the harder you press.
 We can hack this to give us very approximate pressure sensitivity.

 First, record the lightest and hardest touch you expect using `touch.raw_input` like above: with a bare wire, I get about `300` and `1000`.
 We can combine that with our pulse-width modulation code from last time to dim the LED, depending on how hard we're pressing!
 (To see this in action, see the `Bonus code` section below.)

 ***

-### TRIGGER OBJECTS
-A bare wire is fine, but other objects work too!
-Here are some suggestions – if you find something cool, please let me know and we can add to this list.

-* Fruit or veggies
-* Forks, spoons, etc
-* Aluminum foil
-* Copper or aluminum tape on objects\*
-* Liquids
-* Anything else metallic
-* Insulating materials, like rubber, probably won't work

-\*Spreading copper/aluminum tape out across a larger surface not only creates a large trigger pad, but can even read *through* the back-side of objects!
-1/4" plywood, plastic, or fabric work great for this and allow you to hide your sensor.

-***